Numero333/Crypto-Viewer/README.md

 ## Contribution

 Contributions to **Crypto-Viewer** are always welcome.
-Whether it's bug fixes, feature enhancements, or suggestions, feel free to open an issue or a pull request.
+Whether it's bug fixes, feature enhancements, or suggestions.